ovbystrova/hse_diploma_bc/README.md

 After that you can run .ipynb notebook from /notebooks folder with postfix _run to run any of *instructor* models (For example, '*LSTM_discriminator_run.ipynb*')

-All metric updates will be logged to wandb project page (you need to specify it jupyter notebook file).
+All metric updates will be logged to wandb project page (you need to specify it in jupyter notebook file).

 # Wandb project page